BLACK HISTORY MONTH IN LACKAWANNA COUNTY

 Embracing Heritage: Black Scranton

 At the heart of recognizing Black history in Lackawanna County is the Black Scranton Project, an initiative dedicated to preserving and promoting the heritage of the African American community in the area.
-Through educational programs, cultural events, and historical documentation, Black Scranton highlights the stories and experiences of Black residents, past and present.
+Through educational programs, cultural events, and historical documentation, the Black Scranton Project highlights the stories and experiences of Black residents, past and present.

 Education and Enlightenment